SandraLouise/SVJedi-graph/README.md

 ## Installation

-SVJedi-graph requires only python and GraphAligner to run.
+SVJedi-graph requires only python (3.8.13 or higher) and GraphAligner to run.
 Currently works best with GraphAligner v1.0.12 (https://github.com/maickrau/GraphAligner/releases/tag/v1.0.12).
 Simplest way to install GraphAligner is with conda.

 ```bash
 conda install -c bioconda graphaligner=1.0.12